 The West Los Angeles area had a few folk clubs where anyone could get up and play.
 Larry began writing and playing new material and performing at these open mic nights.
 A female friend asked to jam with him and they became a duo, Larry and Carrie.
 The two had some gigs at the folk clubs and busked on Venice Beach and the Promenade in Santa Monica.
 They still get together and jam occasionally.

 Today Larry is creating music for Larry Green Music as an artist and producer.
 His goal is to make compelling, contemporary recordings while embracing his lifetime of musical influences.
-Green says, “I write and play what I hear in my head.
+Green says, "I write and play what I hear in my head.
 I listen to everything and the ideas come from everywhere.
-There are no limits.”
+There are no limits."
+Larry Green's music is now available on Spotify, Apple Music, Amazon Music, YouTube and all the major streaming services worldwide!
 So there you have it.
 Enjoy!